tahminaringer/CodeFellows-Reading-notes/README.md

 # **Tahmina Ringer**

-I am a floral designer turned software developer.
-I spent the past 20 years perfecting my floristry skills, the last five of which I owned and opporated my own designgit studio.
-I am excited to combine my past expertise with growing in a new career in tech.
+I am full-stack JavaScript Software Developer.
+I spent the past 20 years perfecting my floristry skills, the last five of which I developed and opporated my own floral and event design studio.
+I am excited to combine my past customer focused, entrepreneurial, expertise with growing in a new career that challenges my creativity, problemsolving and innovation.
 I have 5 year old twin boys, who challenge and inspire me to learn and grow as much as possible.
-This page consists of  of the notes I have taken of all the material we covered over the coarse of my studies at Code Fellows.
+This page consists of  of the notes I have taken over the coarse of my studies at Code Fellows.

 [Portfolio](https://github.com/tahminaringer)